qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Layer legend**

 * :guilabel:`Double click action in legend` |selectString|.
-You can either 'Open layer properties' or 'Open attribute table' with the double click.
+You can either 'Open layer properties', 'Open attribute table' or 'Open layer styling dock' with the double click.
 * The following :guilabel:`Legend item styles` are possible:

   * |checkbox| :guilabel:`Capitalise layer names`